-This measure assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock who received a fluid bolus within 60 minutes of meeting diagnostic criteria for this condition.
+This measure assesses the proportion of hospitalized children younger than 19 years of age with severe sepsis or septic shock that had documentation of heart rate at least every 15 minutes for the first hour of intravenous or intraosseous fluid resuscitation, and then hourly until severe sepsis or septic shock had resolved.
 A higher proportion indicates better performance, as reflected by appropriate treatment.

 This measure was developed with the use of medical record data; the testing results reported here required the development of an abstraction tool and use of qualified nurse abstractors.
 Information needed for this measure includes date of birth, diagnosis codes, procedure codes, and event dates and times.
 Our findings indicate that these data are generally available.
-However, we observed several limitations regarding event times that directly influence this measure, which reflects timeliness of a fluid bolus being performed.
-Missing or discrepant times were observed and may be mitigated through future improvements to EHRs to ensure accurate time is recorded for a diagnosis of severe sepsis or septic shock and subsequent fluid bolus.
+However, we observed several limitations regarding event times that directly influence this measure, which reflects documentation of heart rate during fluid bolus administration.
+Missing or discrepant times were observed and may be mitigated through future improvements to EHRs to ensure the recording of accurate and complete times for diagnosis of severe sepsis and septic shock, administration of fluid bolus, and subsequent heart rate documentation.
 Importantly, continuing advances in the development and implementation of EHRs may establish the feasibility of regularly implementing this measure with data supplied by electronic medical records.

 In future implementation, there are considerations that may further strengthen this measure and potentially ease the burden of data collection.
-Specific feedback from our medical record abstractors suggested that it may be helpful that for time-sensitive events, a specific hierarchy be developed a priori regarding the most reliable source of time or a determination made that the earliest time specified is the time to be collected, with this information being included in the measure specification.
+Specific feedback from our medical record abstractors suggested that it may be helpful that for time-sensitive events, a specific hierarchy be developed a priori regarding the most reliable source of time or a determination be made that the earliest time specified is the time to be collected, with this information being included in the measure specification.